 I understand a few years ago, some faulty studies linked vaccines with increased incidences of autism.
 But this has been roundly rejected.
 Some people I once admired are vehement anti-vaxxers, including Jim Carrey and Robert F. Kennedy, Jr. This affects my attitude toward them and their work.
 They are menaces to public health, putting children and adults at risk for the kind of sickness and horror I went through.

 Otherwise intelligent people are in on the anti-vaxxer crusade.
-A recent outbreak of measles in Washington state is related almost directly to this insane and anti-intellectual, anti-science trend for some parents to eschew vaccination.
-When the disease broke out, anti-vax parents had second thoughts and crowded into clinics to get the shot.
+The emergence of a easily spreadable virus has science working on a vaccine.
+This insane and anti-intellectual, anti-science trend lead some people to eschew vaccination.
+When the disease broke out, anti-vax people pounced to induce fear and panic.

-I know I’ll get sick again.
-I know that I will suffer fevers and lung and sinus infections.
+I know I’ll get sick with the coronavirus.
+I don’t fool myself that this won’t be a common disease soon.
+I know I will also suffer other fevers and lung and sinus infections.
 I will come down with the common cold.
 I may even come down with cancer at some point in my life.
 But I’ve had the mumps and will not have it again.
 As an adult, I’ve been vaccinated for mumps/measles/rubella.
 It’s a simple shot.
 It’s a simple choice.
 I wish I could give those anti-vaxxers a taste of what being really, truly diseased feels like.
 If I could, maybe I could save a child from what I’ve gone through.